What is traffic calming?

 The term ‘Traffic calming’ actually comes from the German word ‘Verkehrsberuhigung’ and was first used in it’s English translation in 1985.
 The idea behind traffic calming is to limit or slow vehicle traffic in order to improve both driving and living conditions.

-- For full specifications and complete details of our traffic calming products visit our traffic calming pages here.
+For full specifications and complete details visit our traffic calming products page.

 Traffic calming can be seen across the globe in one form or another but the original idea and early development of traffic calming began in the UK in the 1930’s.
 This early form of traffic calming aimed at reducing the number of vehicles entering residential areas and reducing noise